Human Relations Commission

-The Human Relations Commission regularly meets on the first Tuesday of the month at DeKalb City Hall, 200 South Fourth Street, DeKalb, Illinois.
+The Human Relations Commission regularly meets every other month at 6 p.m. on the first Tuesday of the month in the Second Floor Training Room at the DeKalb Police Department located at 700 W. Lincoln Highway.

 Agendas & Minutes

-The HRC shall have between five (5) and nine (9) Commissioners appointed by the Mayor with consent from the City Council.
-Terms equal two (2) years.
+The Human Relations Commission shall have seven (7) Commissioners appointed by the Mayor with consent from the City Council.
+Terms equal three (3) years.

 - Andre Powell - Chair